ATM’s performers include Radiant Voices, Hands in Harmony, and a wider ensemble of actors across projects.

 Earlier this year, Gary threw in as a contributing playwright for Arizona Theatre Matters’ The Ferryman’s Toll, in which he also played Dr. Clark.

-Kiley Bishop is a dynamic performer whose work combines raw emotional honesty with an instinct for detail.
+Kiley is a dynamic performer whose work combines raw emotional honesty with an instinct for detail.
 She has appeared in a range of productions spanning classical texts, contemporary plays, and devised theatre, earning recognition for her versatility and stage presence.
 With a background that includes such diverse roles as Kira in Xanadu, Helena in A Midsummer Night’s Dream and Babe in Crimes of the Heart, Bishop approaches each role with a deep commitment to character development and storytelling.
 Bishop brings subtlety, empathy, and a lived-in realism to her performances, creating characters that resonate long after the final line is spoken.
 She continues to build a career marked by bold role choices and a dedication to inclusive, collaborative theatre-making.

-Lynne Griffin‘s acting credits span over forty years, appearing in theatres across Canada and the U.S. including the Shaw and Stratford Festivals (which included playing opposite both Sir Peter Ustinov in King Lear and Sir Ian Richardson in Man and Superman).
+Lynne‘s acting credits span over forty years, appearing in theatres across Canada and the U.S. including the Shaw and Stratford Festivals (which included playing opposite both Sir Peter Ustinov in King Lear and Sir Ian Richardson in Man and Superman).

 At Theatre Plus in Toronto, Lynne did the trifecta of playing the leads in The Lark, A Doll’s House, and Antigone, all directed by Marion Andre.
 Lynne appeared in 12 productions at the Old Globe Theatre in San Diego, CA, including The Voice of the Prairie where she met her future husband, Sean Sullivan.